 Puppy mills might sell Doxies for around $300 to $500, while canines from trustworthy AKC breeders will cost closer to $1000.

-Are Dachshunds more expensive than other dog breeds?
+Are Doxies more expensive than other dog breeds?

 Dachshunds can cost more than other dog breeds because they are pretty popular and highly sought after.

 That said, some designer dog breeds that are also small will fetch significantly more than the more common Doxie.
 This includes breeds like the Shih Tzu and Yorkshire Terrier.